HorchLab/DLC-guide-for-Bowdoin-College/Getting-started.md

  You can now label each bodypart for each frame before training the network
 ![The DLC GUI should now pop-up](./HPC_scripts/labeling.png)

+NOTE: I was using a marker size of 12 for each training before this.
+I changed it to 5 to be more precise, whihc I think will ultimately be more accurate.

 4.5: Before training the network, let's make sure our labels were correctly placed:

 ```python